sinclairzx81/servicebox/readme.md

 ## Services

 Services are containers for methods.
-Services manage the request handling logic incoming requests to methods on the service.
-The following creates a service on the `/api` route using `express`.
+Services handle method routing logic as well as invoking calls on the requested method.
+The following example creates a service on the `/api` route using `express`.

 ```typescript
 import { Service, Method, Type } from '@sinclair/servicebox'